 Tags use to differentiate sub-sections or sub-headings on a page.
 It lets the users quickly know that ok! here is another essential section in this document.

-The essential being H1.
+The essential is H1.

 Your site HTML coding should automatically wrap up your page title in the H1 tag to help simplify the process.
 So, each time you publish a new blog post, the headline is in the H1 tag by default.